Theta-Limited/OpenAthenaAndroid/README.md

 <img width="586" alt="A screenshot of the UI for DJI Go 4 during flight of a Mavic 2 Zoom drone.
 The GPS connection indicator is highlighted" src="./assets/dji_good_gps_lock_ex.png">

-Wait until at least 6 GPS satellites are visible or you can confirm the GPS fix is good.
+Wait until at least 6 GPS satellites are visible (or you can confirm the GPS fix is good) before starting flight.

 ## Select an Image 🖼: